ncatlab/nlab-content/pages/19508.md

 * {#Pavlov21} [[Dmitri Pavlov]], *Combinatorial model categories are equivalent to presentable quasicategories* ([arXiv:2110.04679](https://arxiv.org/abs/2110.04679))

 [^1]: The condition of left properness does not appear in the arXiv version of [Renaudin 2006](#Renaudin06), but is added in the published version.
-By  [[Dugger's theorem]] (see [here](combinatorial+model+category#EveryCombinatorialModelCatQEquivalentToLeftProper)) every combinatorial model category is Quillen equivalent to a left proper one, but it is not immediate that every [[zig-zag]] of Quillen equivalences between left proper combinatorial model categories may be taken to pass through only left proper ones.
+While  [[Dugger's theorem]] (Rem. \ref{LocalPresentationOfCombinatorialModelCategories}) ensures that every combinatorial model category is Quillen equivalent to a left proper one, it is not immediate that every [[zig-zag]] of Quillen equivalences between left proper combinatorial model categories may be taken to pass through only left proper ones.

 [[!redirects HoCombModCat]]